Introduction

 A brief guest, not a regular.
 The Rat's appearances in Kurt's hands are limited to a handful of post-Nevermind shows and the Nevermind sessions, specifically on Territorial Pissings.

-This was Krist Novoselic’s primary distortion pedal.
-Kurt borrowed it.
+This was Krist Novoselic's primary distortion pedal.
+Krist ran it as the always-on rhythm tone approach Kurt favoured live on his bass rig.
+Kurt only borrowed it.

 The Rat was Krist's territory.

-In the studio, the Rat’s role on Territorial Pissings was specific.
-The track needed a different kind of aggression than the DS-1 could provide.
-A rawer, more chaotic distortion for one of Nevermind’s most abrasive songs.
+In the studio, the Rat's role on Territorial Pissings was specific.
+The track needed a different kind of aggression than the DS-1 could deliver.
+A rawer, more chaotic distortion for one of Nevermind's most abrasive songs, and the Rat had the right kind of grit for it.

 Butch Vig mentioned the Rat as part of the Nevermind session setup alongside the Big Muff and Small Clone.